gmu-gd/motion21-spring/syllabus/index.md

 ### Programs

 #### design
 You must have After Effects to participate in this course.
 We will also use Photoshop and Illustrator to produce assets and other files throughout the semester.
-See Technology Requirements on for more information.
+See Technology Requirements for more information.

 #### other
 Zoom (holding class sessions), Slack (communication platform), Chrome, Safari, Firefox, or some other internet browser (accessing class website and uploading videos), and a Vimeo account.